Souradip121/Bird-Classifier/README.md

-Here's a GitHub README for your `bird_classifier` project, covering setup, usage, and an overview of each function.

----

 # Bird Classifier

 This project is a bird classification system that distinguishes between images of birds and non-bird images.
 It leverages a pre-trained deep learning model, ResNet-18, fine-tuned on a small dataset of bird and forest images.